Natalia Litvinova: Life and writing

 Litvinova was born in Gomel, Belarus, in 1986.
-In the 1990s, when she was about to turn 10 years old, her family decided to immigrate to Buenos Aires.
+In the 1990s, when she was about to turn 10 years old, her family decided to emigrate to Buenos Aires.

 She began writing poems inspired by the poetry of Federico Garcia Lorca and the oral tradition, including elements such as stories, jokes, and songs.
 At twenty years old, she attended a workshop led by the Argentinian poet Javier Galarza.
 There she put together her first poetry collection, in which she describes certain events that happened in her childhood.

 Litvinova has published 10 books of poetry written in Spanish to date, and will publish her debut novel in 2024.
 When she creates her work, Litvinova is inspired by authors who write about the experience of war and exile from different perspectives, as she herself identifies with these themes.
 Her most recent book is Soñka, manos de oro, published in 2022 by Spanish publisher La Bella Varsovia.

 As of 2022, Litvinova is represented by Aevitas Creative Management and is working on her debut novel.